Best Trail Running Shoes for Men of 2025

 Whether you’ve been a hardcore trail runner for years or you’re transitioning from sidewalks to singletrack, the right pair of running shoes is essential for a fun and healthy running season.
 From muddy, rocky trails to sandy, steep routes, trail runners are the key to staying comfortable, agile, and stable in any weather.

-Our full-time gear testers have been hard at work testing over 30 running shoes over thousands of miles of trail, taking on the arid Arizona desert, rocky Colorado high country, and soggy rain forests of the Pacific Northwest to narrow down the best of the best.
-When it comes to comfort, weight, durability, and price, the shoes on this list leave the rest in the dust.
+Our full-time gear testers have been hard at work comparing over 30 running shoes over thousands of miles of trail, taking on the arid Arizona desert, rocky Colorado high country, and soggy rain forests of the Pacific Northwest to narrow down the best of the best.
+When it comes to metrics like comfort, traction, durability, and more, the shoes on this list leave the rest in the dust.

 We’ve also done the legwork for trail running shoes for women.
 If you want something burlier for your next trail outing, our guide to the best hiking shoes has tons of recommendations.
 For the dedicated (or aspiring) ultra runner, we’ve got the best running vests, as well as top GPS watches for people who want to track their stats.